-Watermark on Moso is on an island, miles away from anything resembling a retail shop.
+Watermark on Moso is on an island without any shops.
 The general rule is to bring whatever you intend to eat, drink or do for the number of days you'll be staying...plus a little bit more just in case.

-Kitchen: Sugar, salt, pepper, some spices, aluminium foil, cling wrap, dishwashing liquid and implements, tea towels, and all eating and cooking utensils are supplied, including teapots and a coffee grinder (the local Tanna and Arore coffee beans are fantastic) but you should bring everything else you're planning to eat or drink.
+Kitchen: Sugar, salt, pepper, some spices, aluminium foil, cling wrap, dishwashing liquid and implements, tea towels, and all eating and cooking utensils are supplied, including teapots and a small coffee grinder (the local Tanna and Arore coffee beans are fantastic) but you should bring everything else you're planning to eat or drink.
 Tank water is filtered and usually in good supply.
-The basket to the left under the sink is a great place to keep your wine bottles, and the empty plastic containers above the fridge for any dry food not in a can.
-If you forget something, don't worry, the locals have their way at sourcing things and Vila is only a bus trip away using local cross-island transport...an experience in itself.
+Don't worry, if you have forgotten a staple, the locals have their way at sourcing things and Vila is only a bus trip away using local cross-island transport...an experience in itself

 Bathroom: Complimentary soap and shampoo is provided but if you prefer your own brands, please bring them.
 All bathroom linen, toilet paper, air freshener and tissues are supplied.
-Please leave your hair dryer in your bag, the solar inverter will not likely handle the power draw.
+Please leave your hair dryer in your bag,.
+Watermark is completely off grid and the solar inverter will not likely handle the power draw.

 First Aid and Prevention: A First Aid kit is supplied but we recommend you bring along your own sunscreen, personal insect repellant, antiseptic cream, band aids and whatever else you like to carry on your travels.